xenya52/game/README.md

 - *add* -> Adds a String value to the *items* Vector
 - *remove* -> Replaces a String value to the empty tiles "---", in the *items* Vector
 ## Player
- - Basic idea is that the player handle functions to control the game
+ - Basic idea is that the player handle basic attributes that the game will need in much functions
 ### Attributes
- - *display_state* -> A Enum that holds the current printing state like "openend_inventory" etc...
+ - *display_state* A Enum that holds the current printing state like "openend_inventory" etc...
- - *last_input* -> Is the last input that the user of the program made *TODO IMPLEMENT*
+ - *last_input* Is the last input that the user of the program made *TODO IMPLEMENT*
+### Functions
+  - *new* -> Creates a bew Player object, the new function should also never take any parames because the start values are trivial
+  - *change_displaying_state* -> The name is self explaining